Syncano/website/pages/blog/2015-03-23-data-structures-in-javascript/index.md

 seo_description: "We'll begin with an example and then extract from it a definition of data structures, beginning with the node and classes."
 ---
 JavaScript is a reasonably new language compared to the standard choices for studying data structures: Java, C, or C++.
 The reason for it's choosing is twofold: first, because JavaScript exposes references rather than forcing one to make use of pointers; second, because JavaScript is easier to understand, which allows the concepts to shine rather than the minutiae.

-<h2>The node and classes</h2>
+## The node and classes

 Rather than starting with a general definition of data structures, we'll begin with an example and then extract from it a definition, beginning with the node and classes.
 There are many ways to to write classes in JavaScript.
 However, good taste and clarity demands we pick one, at least for a given project.
-For this tutorial, we will follow conventions <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript">established here</a>.
+For this tutorial, we will follow conventions [established here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript).
 Classes are a blueprint for a piece of code, and below we define our first class.
 It is similar to past examples you may have seen in that variables and functions exist, except they are bound together, creating a union of "nouns" and "verbs".
 The reason for this is to set up conventions around functionality.
 It tells future programmers where to put what functionality and gives hints on your notion of good design.
 Classes are technically unnecessary constructs for most code, but then again, so is using human language or comments.
 Everything we write below could be written in brainfuck or binary, but it isn't - because that would be a terrible idea.
 The same holds here with objects, which is why they are organized with classes.

-<h3>A First Example</h3>
+### A First Example

 filename: classes.js
 ```javascript
 var Person = function(firstName){